Skip to main content

 In fact, larger insurance companies have special policies that cover reputation to help mitigate brand damage should a breach be publicized.

-What are Some Examples of Information Security?
+What is an Example of Information Security?

 Many organizations have recognized the importance of protecting private information from becoming public, especially when that information is sensitive.
 The Forbes Technology Council identified some of the top cybersecurity trends to keep an eye out for.